rdeusser/kompose/docs/user-guide.md

 * TOC
 {:toc}

-Kompose has support for two providers: OpenShift and Kubernetes.
+Kompose has support for Kubernetes as the only provider.
-You can choose a targeted provider using global option `--provider`.
-If no provider is specified, Kubernetes is set by default.

 ## Kompose Convert

-Kompose supports conversion of V1, V2, and V3 Docker Compose files into Kubernetes and OpenShift objects.
+Kompose supports conversion of V1, V2, and V3 Docker Compose files into Kubernetes objects.

 ### Kubernetes